“No Good” cover by Hidden Citizens feat. Rånya

 There were fifteen, maybe twenty of the most notorious outlaws in the universe gathered here, with assorted members of their different crews.
 The risk they all ran in answering the Admiral’s summons was huge, but the danger of running away this time—even though it was what they all excelled at—was even greater.

-Some of them touched their weapons as well, but when Leda found Jace’s eyes and the fear left them, she relaxed.
+Some of them touched their weapons as well, but when Leda had gotten enough satisfaction from Jace’s fear, she relaxed.
 So did he.

 “Ah, Leda, you’ve joined us, excellent,” Jace said.
 He quickly looked away.
 “Now that we’re all here, Admiral, over to you.”